hackthedev/dcts-shipping/CONTRIBUTING.md

 ## I Want To Contribute

 > ### Legal Notice <!-- omit in toc -->
-> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content is licensed under the projects license
+> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content is being owned by the project's creator and can be used in any way.

 ### Reporting Bugs